 Anne has served in a range of public sector leadership roles, with HUD, the FDIC, and the RTC.

 Anne is Chair of the board of governors of the National Housing Conference and is a member of the NAREIT (National Association of Real Estate Investment Trusts) Advisory Board of Governors, the Fannie Mae Affordable Housing Advisory Council, and the board of directors of the National Association of Affordable Housing Lenders.
 She previously served as a member of the advisory boards of the Harvard Joint Center for Housing Studies, the Moelis Institute for Affordable Housing Policy at New York University, NCB CDC, the Tulane Fund, and VOANS CDE Inc.

 She has been honored as one of the Washington-area’s leading business- women by Washington Business Journal and as a Woman of Influence by Housing Wire.
 Admitted to the District of Columbia and Louisiana Bars, she earned her Juris Doctor and Bachelor of Arts degrees from Tulane University.

 Wednesday, March 17, 2021

 3:15 PM – 4:00 PM

-Come and learn how unique REITs are improving access to low-cost housing and increasing financial inclusion of neighborhood residents.
+Join ULI Global CEO Ed Walter in exploring how investor-funded development models are improving access to low-cost housing and increasing financial inclusion of neighborhood residents.